lechefran/python_slam/README.md

 provided.
 In this repository's case, there was a need to modify the common.h file inside pybind11 where include statements such as *#include <Python.h>* had to be changed to *#include <python3.6/Python.h>* to work.
 Another change that had to be made was the inclusion of the *PYTHONPATH* of g2opy in the *~/.bashrc* file of the main directory to include g2opy for the program to work.
 This can be fixed by modifying the *~/.bashrc* file and adding the statement *export PYTHONPATH=$PYTHONPATH:path/to/g2opy*.
+Do not forget to run *source ~/.bashrc* afterward to update current path.

 **Pangolin**
 Pangolin is a lightweight portable rapid development library for managing OpenGL display / interaction and abstracting video input.
 Check them out at [Pangolin](https://github.com/stevenlovegrove/Pangolin).
 Installation instructions are included in the repository link.
+As with g2opy, there were some modifications that had to be applied to the make process to get this to work. include statements such as *#include <Python.h>* found in common.h has to also be replaced with *#include <python3.6/Python.h>*.
+It is also required to add the path to pangolin to the bashrc file and source it to update the current file path.

 It is recommended that you place all these additional repositories in a separate directory to keep you repository clean.
 Build all of the additional repositories in that separate directory.